Develop or Renew a Faculty-Led Embedded Program

 Consult with Education Abroad

-The staff in the Education Abroad Office are available to support faculty leaders have throughout the process.
+The staff in the Education Abroad office are available to support faculty leaders throughout the process.
 The Assistant Director for Faculty-Led Programs can meet in person or by phone with any prospective faculty leader or program coordinator to review all required steps and troubleshoot unique circumstances.

 Academic Guidelines and Timing of Travel